-Deploy the phased approach of the eBilling solution tool on or about October 2019.
+- Deploy the phased approach of the eBilling solution toll on or about October 2019. - Provide stakeholders with status of eBilling project on a bimonthly basis (in progress). - Provide the nine participating eBilling pilot project licensees with status of eBilling project on a monthly basis (in progress).

-- Provide stakeholders with status of eBilling project on a bimonthly basis (in progress). - Provide the nine participating eBilling pilot project licensees with status of eBilling project on a monthly basis (in progress). - 6.
-Please provide a list of all new research initiated during the reporting period.
-For each new project, please provide the estimated timeframe and resources necessary for completion, and a description of the safety significance of the research.
+6. Please provide a list of all new research initiated during the reporting period.
+For each new project, please provide the estimated timeframe and resources necessary for completion. and a description of the safety significance of the research.

-During the month of November 2018, the Office of Nuclear Regulatory Research (RES) initiated research on or substantially revised the following research:
+During the month of January 2019, the Office of Nuclear Regulatory Research initiated research on or substantially revised the following research:

-Name of New or Revised Project Estimated Estimated Safety Significance of Completion Resources Research Activity Develop Infrastructure for Innovation Efforts August 2019 1.5 FTE Low
+Name of New or Revised Project Estimated Estimated Safety Significance of Completion Resources Research Activity No New or Revised Research Activities to Report for January 2019